For Singaporeans

 Mr.LAND guides you through the entire documentation process in English.

 Yes.
-Many Singapore investors purchase Japanese property for rental income.
+Many Singapore buyers rent out their Japanese property for income.
 Long-term rentals are straightforward.
 Short-term (Airbnb) rentals are permitted under Japan's Minpaku law, with a 180-day annual limit in most areas.
 Some special zones allow year-round short-term rental.
-Mr.LAND also offers a property management service so you can manage your investment from Singapore.
+Mr.LAND also offers a property management service so you can manage your property from Singapore.

 The typical process takes 4-8 weeks: